junaidulhassan/Langchain_book_pdf/README.md

-# Build large language model (LLM) apps with Python,ChatGPT, and other LLMs
+# Build large language model (LLM) apps with Python, ChatGPT, and other LLMs

 * Exploring Large Language Models (LLMs): Engines of Transformation

 * Delving into Deep Learning: Where Unstructured Data Comes Alive

-* The Rise of GPT-4 and Beyond: Carving Pathways in AI
+* The Rise of GPT-4 and Beyond Carving Pathways in AI

 * Understanding the Impact: LLMs and Their Implications on Businesses, Societies, and Individuals